 Persivia Powers The Next Era Of Digital Health With Strategic $107 Million Investment And AI Innovation Patent

-Solving healthcare's toughest challenges with an AI core that is now patented, proven, and deployed at scale.Post thi
+Fueling innovation and scale, Persivia's $107M raise and newly patented AI engine set the stage for a smarter, faster future in healthcare.We're ready to deliver on a vision that's been 20 years in the making-solving healthcare's toughest challenges with an AI core that is now patented, proven, and deployed at scale.” - Mansoor Khan, CEO Persivia Inc.

+MARLBOROUGH, MA, UNITED STATES, May 7, 2025 /EINPresswire / -- Persivia , the company behind one of the healthcare industry's most advanced digital health platforms, today announced two major developments-a $107M investment from Aldrich Capital Partners and the issuance of U.S. Patent No. 12,254,975 B2 for its Health Data Processing System.
+This dual milestone signals a new era for healthcare, as Persivia prepares to scale its proven AI-first platform and transform how care is delivered, measured, and managed across the continuum.

+The newly granted patent protects the core AI capabilities behind CareSpace®, Persivia's modular digital health platform.
+Unlike typical platforms that merely surface data, CareSpace® uses Soliton®, a now-patented AI engine, to ingest, analyze, prioritize, and deliver actionable insights in real time.
+This allows care teams to respond to the most urgent needs, manage complex patient populations, and streamline workflows-all from a unified interface.

 Aldrich's investment-completed at the end of February-provides the financial firepower to expand quickly and invest deeply in platform innovation, client success, and go-to-market execution.